openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ```
 This is the RGB version of the elementary `index = y*width + x` pattern we used earlier to fetch pixel values from monochrome images.

-#### Other Kinds of Image Formats and Containers
+#### Varieties of Image Formats

-8-bit 1-channel and 8-bit 3-channel images are the most common image formats you'll find.
+8-bit 1-channel (grayscale) and 8-bit 3-channel (RGB) images are the most common image formats you'll find.
 In the wide world of image processing algorithms, however, you'll eventually encounter an exotic variety of other types of images, including:
 - 8-bit *palettized* images, in which each pixel stores an index into an array of (up to) 256 possible colors;
 - 16-bit (unsigned short) images, in which each channel uses *two* bytes to store each of the color values of each pixel, with a number that ranges from 0-65535;
 - 32-bit (float) images, in which each color channel's data is represented by floating point numbers.